Professional Reviews

 Brave

-Overall, I think FamiSafe’s web content filtering is decent.
-I like how easy it is to add new websites and search terms to its blacklist, but it requires parents to do way too much work to provide a good level of filtering.
+Overall, I think FamiSafe’s web content filtering, especially the search filters, could be improved.
+I like how easy it is to add new websites and search terms to its blacklist, but it requires parents to do too much work to set up.

 FamiSafe Features